 “What do you want to grow into next?”

-Price: 139$ (instead of 199$).
+Price: currently at 29$ (instead of 199$!).
 Watch out for sales – they often have classes for 15$ and also offer a yearly membership with unlimited access to all classes for 299$/year.

 Masterclass is another learning platform featuring la crème de la crème of all creators on this planet: film-makers, bakers, writers, musicians, scientists… We see them on TV and hear their names in the news, and through Masterclass, they teach us the most valuable lessons they’ve learned throughout their careers.